matthewtrotter/assetuniverse/readme.md

 ```

 ## Testing
-In the project root directory, run `python3 -m pytest tests`
+In the project root directory, run `pytest test.py`